louking/members/docs/meetings-admin-reference.rst

         this allows the :term:`meeting admin` to :term:`RSVP <rsvp>` and enter :term:`status reports <status report>` on behalf of another :term:`member`.
 This brings up :ref:`Their Status Report view`

+The view has the following filters:

+    :Meeting Types:
+        :term:`meeting types <meeting type>` of interest

 .. image:: images/meetings-view.*
     :align: center